-If you have questions about contractors, water meter installation or specific work required on your property, please contact the RM office.
+If you have questions about contractors, water meter installation or specific work required on your property, please submit your inquiry through our Service Request Form.

 Every property in the service area will pay an equal portion of the RM’s capital cost to build the public infrastructure and extend it to everyone’s property lines.
-This fee will be due when the system is ready for operation, regardless of whether a homeowner is hooking up immediately or waiting longer.
+The fee for each household is $7,264.37.

 2. The cost of work on your property and the one-time connection fee

 - Any equipment and work needed on your property, including installation, maintenance and required upgrades, and

 - A one-time connection fee to the City of Winnipeg.

 |Quarterly Service Charge||$80.82|

 |*Based on 14 cubic meters|